apfelwerk/JamfProtectInsights/PreferencesType/CIS_2.4.7_Bluetooth Sharing Disabled/FirstInfo_2.4.7.md

 ## Content
 This are the files you can find about the Insight.
 Each of them has an use
 * [Audit_2.4.7](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.4.7_Bluetooth%20Sharing%20Disabled/Audit_2.4.7.sh): Run the following command to verify that Bluetooth Sharing is disabled
+* [Profile_Verification](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.4.7_Bluetooth%20Sharing%20Disabled/Profile_Verification.sh):Or run the following command to verify that a profile is installed that disables Bluetooth sharing
-* [Remediation_Compliant](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.4.7_Bluetooth%20Sharing%20Disabled/Remediation_Compliant.sh): Run the following command to disable Bluetooth Sharing is disabled.
+* [Remediation_Compliant](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.4.7_Bluetooth%20Sharing%20Disabled/Remediation_Compliant.sh): Run the following command to disable Bluetooth Sharing is disabled
+* [Remediation_mobileconfig](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.4.7_Bluetooth%20Sharing%20Disabled/Remediation_mobileconfig.md): Follow the steps to create or edit a configuration Profile
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Contributors
 * [Manuela Munoz Bocanegra](https://github.com/manuelamunoz)